-NPO News: if you have a small tax-exempt NPO (i.e., 990-N and 990-EZ), you may qualify for a one-time-only tax relief offer from the Internal Revenue Service (and keep your tax exempt status!), but only if you’ve failed to file your returns for 2007, 2008, and/or 2009.
+NPO News: if you have a small tax-exempt NPO (i.e., 990 – N and 990 – EZ), you may qualify for a one – time – only tax relief offer from the Internal Revenue Service (and keep your tax exempt status!), but only if you have failed to file your returns for 2007, 2008, and/or 2009.

 Whatever the case, be sure and check the IRS website (IRS.gov, of course) to see if your organization’s name is on the list.
 Even if you believe that your returns are in order, a quick trip to the website can remove any doubt.
 Better safe than sorry, after all!

 NPOs on the list have a number of resources to get back in the IRS’ good graces.
 “We are doing everything we can to help organizations comply with the law and keep their valuable tax exemption,” IRS Commissioner Doug Shulman said.
 “So if you do not have your filings up to date, now’s the time to take action and get back on track.”